RolandStuder/chess/README.md

 * implement game
 * implement player
 * add 5D blindfolded variant for @timato
-* implement promotion
+* implement promotion (first situation that needs an input)
 * Implement draw situations
-  * threefold repetition
+  * threefold repetition, this actually needs the game class
-  * 50 move rule
+  * 50 move rule, this needs the game class
 * maybe refactor operations_on_board, into "move_pieces" and "captures"
 * maybe refactor out pawn conditional class to move (position candidates)
+* maybe refactor out how board is manipultated from moves
+* maybe extract Checks for check and so on

 ## Testing